BrynCooke/buildstructor/README.md

 # Buildstructor

-Derive a builder from a constructor!
+Derive a builder from methods/constructors using the typesafe builder pattern!

-Use this if you want a derived builder but with less annotation magic.
+Use this if your method/constructor has:
+* Optional parameters.
+* A large number of parameters.
+* Collections parameters.

 ## Installation: